carrierpigeondev/Zed-Windows-Build/README.md

-# Zed Windows Build
+# 🖥️ Zed Windows Build
-A simple script that builds the Zed code editor from the GitHub source for Windows.
+Welcome to the **Zed Windows Build** - a PowerShell script to build the Zed code editor from source on Windows

 # Prerequisites
+Before running this script, ensure you have the following:

 ### PowerShell
-This requires PowerShell, which *should* be preinstalled on Windows machines.
+The script requires PowerShell, which *should* be preinstalled on Windows machines.
 This script is aimed toward building for Windows with Windows.

 ### Visual Studio
 This script will NOT install Visual Studio or related build tools, which are necessary to build Zed for Windows.
 To quote: